SGudbrandsson/google-webfont-optimizer/readme.txt

 = 0.2.4 &amp bug =

 Fixed a bug where fonts weren't being removed when &amp; is included.
+Thanks to Jan Jaap for reporting the bug (and the fix)

 = 0.2.3 PHP warning bug =